akos-almasi/Term1/README.md

 circuits, drivers, races, constructors, raceresults.

 ## Analytics
-I wanted to analyse the performance of drivers in formula 1, in order to achieve this I wanted to collect relevant data that is connected to the drivers.
+I wanted to analyze the performance of drivers in formula 1, in order to achieve this I wanted to collect relevant data that is connected to the drivers.
 I used 5 tables from the formula one dataset(results, races, constructors, drivers and circuits).